ctkjose/gitpages/docs/README.md

 ## Markdown Butler ##

-This is a small php utility to serve markdown pages directly from a GitHub repository or local folder.
+This is a small php utility to serve markdown pages directly from a GitHub repository or local folder in your web server.

-To install just place the `/assets/` folder, the `.htaccess` file and the `index.php` file to a folder or document root in your web server.
+To install just copy the `/assets/` folder, the `.htaccess` file and the `index.php` file to your web server.

 Open and edit the `config.php` inside the `/assets/` folder.
 Change the variable `$config['files']` to point to a url like this: